 While with the Terriers, LeFebvre coached five student-athletes who would eventually row in the Olympics; five competed in the 2008 Summer Olympics in Beijing, and four of those who would go on to row again in the 2012 Summer Olympics in London.

 LeFebvre's knack to find top talent resulted in his freshmen crews posting 11 straight winning seasons during his time at BU, winning the first and only medals for BU Men's Crew at the EARC Sprints since the 1960s, at the IRA National Championships since 1979 and Head of the Charles since 1987.

 A 1990 graduate from BU's School of Management with a Bachelor's Degree in Business Administration concentrating in Marketing and Finance, LeFebvre was a U.S. National Team Athlete from 1993-97, serving as an Alternate in the 1996 Summer Olympics and representing the United States in a wide variety of international competitions.

-LeFebvre, who is a Level 3 certified rowing coach (the highest level offered), currently resides in Cambridge, Mass., with his wife, Jeanne, and two children, Gretchen and Owen, as well as their border collie Charlie.
+LeFebvre, who is a Level 3 certified rowing coach (the highest level offered), currently resides in Cambridge, Mass., with his wife, Jeanne, and two children, Gretchen and Owen, and their dog Brody.